 In DOFP, there is A LOT of button pushing, dial turning and the seventies equivalent of online hacking, frequency meddling.
 It features dated cars, television spots and the truly effective cuts to 8mm footage during scenes where the press is present.

 X-Men: Apocalypse features none of those.
 Much of the scenes are spent isolated from the real world, so we only get to see the Xavier mansion filled with students wearing eighties garb and the various set pieces that are either indoors, in cities not bothered by popular culture or CGI wastelands.
 There is also no incorporation of real-world issues as in the previous films.
 The technology has advanced significantly since the last X-Men film.
-The X-Men’s Jet now looks the same as it did in the original X-Men film, Cerebro looks more advanced than ever before and the suits look like they could have been 3D printed.
-Unlike the previous two films, this one could have been set in any decade and no one would have noticed.
+The X-Men’s Jet now looks the same as it did in the original X-Men film, Cerebro looks more advanced than ever before, and the suits look like they could have been 3d printed.
+Unlike the previous two films, this one could have been set in any decade, and no one would have noticed.

 Why it’s okay: One word: Eurythmics.

-As soon as Quicksilver’s Nikes appear in the frame and he calmly continues to adjust his Walkman headphones while “Sweet Dreams (Are Made of This)” by the Eurythmics are playing, I forgave the film for everything else.
+As soon as Quicksilver’s Nikes appear in the frame and he calmly continues to adjust his Walkman headphones while “Sweet Dreams (Are Made of This)” by the Eurythmics is playing, I forgave the film for everything else.
 It is the best song to accompany the sequence (more on that later) and also thrusts eighties nostalgia down your throat.
-Even though the real-world events of the eighties aren’t featured or they didn’t make use of other visual cues to let the audience know that the film takes place in the decade of innocence lost, there are still tidbits that remind you that these characters are about 50 years old by now.
+Even though the real-world events of the eighties aren’t featured, or they didn’t make use of other visual cues to let the audience know that the film takes place in the decade of innocence lost, there are still tidbits that remind you that these characters are about 50 years old by now.

 Elements such as Jubilee’s costume, the props in Quicksilver’s mom’s basement, having the students go to the screening of Return of the Jedi, the music and lack of all things the internet and mobile devices does give the movie a dated feel that should evoke even the smallest bit of nostalgia in anyone old enough to remember the Rock of Ages.